UsabilityEngineering/What4Dinner/README.md

-!!!
-NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

 # What's For Dinner

 What's for Dinner is a website intended to make it easier for someone to find a recipe they can cook, give them all the tools to help understand the recipes, and allow them to curate a cookbook of the recipes they love and want to share with everyone.